spangen87/bls-digital/README.md

 [Back to top](#contents)
 ### Left to Solve
 - When clicking on a category link under products, the products in that category won't show.
+- When sorting by name it throws an error saying that Lower is not defined.

 [Back to top](#contents)
 ## Deployment